 As mentioned earlier, photography is the art of subtraction.
 This concept can be readily applied to minimalist landscape composition.
 You’re really aiming to remove as many unwanted elements as you can, to keep the photo as open as possible.

 Visiting the right location will help a lot, as you won’t need to deal with too many unwanted elements in the first place.
-But there are some composition tricks that will help too.
+But some composition tricks will help too.

-- Expansive compositions – Include a large amount of negative space.
+- Expansive Compositions: Include a large amount of negative space.
 This area of the image should dominate the whole photo.
-The main subject of the photo will be small, and will likely appear at the bottom of the frame.
-You can also compose it in the left or right third of the image, to keep within the rule of thirds.
-The remainder of the frame should be kept as clean as possible, to give the minimalist feel.
+The photo’s main subject will be small and likely appear at the bottom of the frame.
+You can also compose it in the left or right third of the image to keep within the rule of thirds.
+The remainder of the frame should be kept clean to give a minimalist feel.
 This sometimes needs a background that has some texture and gradation to it.

-To get the most out of this lens choose an environment that itself is minimal.
+To get the most out of this lens, choose a minimal environment.
 Now when you open out to those wide focal lengths, you won’t need to deal with distracting elements coming into your frame.

 4. Using Lenses With Long Focal Lengths for Minimalist Landscapes

 Minimalism is also possible with a lens that has a longer focal length.
 Using longer focal lengths allows you to compress a scene, focusing on a panel within the overall scene in front of you.

 That means it’s easier to create minimalism, even if your photo’s location is generally cluttered.
 The trick is choosing an interesting enough panel.
 This is often about choosing a good focal point.

 Unlike the wide-angle lens, you can photograph your main subject from some distance away.
 A longer focal length combined with a large aperture will allow you to blur out the background and create a bokeh.

 A great way to get a minimalist landscape is by photographing from above.
 Gone are the days you’d need to photograph from a plane window or hire a helicopter.